 Take what the day gives

-An effective fly angler will look at a bunch of variables, such as the weather and water, and plan according to these variables.
+An effective fly angler will look at many variables, such as the weather and water, and plan according to these variables.
 They will not be rigid with their plans.
-Fishing is complicated and various variables can impact the kind of techniques that are going to work on a given day.
+Fishing is complicated, and various variables can impact the kind of techniques that are going to work on a given day.
+So go with the flow, and most of all, remember that each day on the water, even if you do not catch if you have learned something and enjoyed the day, it’s still a great days fishing.

-It is surprising how little supposedly ‘aspiring’ anglers practice casting.
+It is surprising how little supposedly ‘aspiring’ fly fishers practice casting.
 A good fly angler will practice this before heading on a big trip.
 If you are spending all of that time and money on a fishing trip, why wouldn’t you practice?
+A little practice can and does go along way; if not, it is true to say, as we see on many hosted trips, customers are at their best at the end of the week when it is time to go home.
+It’s always good to know exactly how your rod tip will react or altering your casts or techniques depending on what weight rod you use.

 Never stop learning

 Great fly anglers are as good as they are because they never stop learning.
-Truly great fly anglers know that they can always learn something new about fishing weather is about new techniques, changing things up or keeping an open mind.
+Truly great fly anglers know that they can always learn something new about fishing, whether it is about new techniques, changing things up or sitting back to watch the fish you are trying to catch to see how they react to a fly on the surface film or how they react to fast strips near the bottom.

-If you have any further tips please let us know in the comment box below.
+If you have any more Fly Fishing Advice or handy tips, please let us know in the comment box below.